 Now, we stand amazed as our eighteen-year-old daughter is ready to launch into the world, a bold voice for her Lord.

 “Mommy, I know my teachers love me.”
 This single statement, two weeks after Katie’s start date at CCS, was the confirmation that we were in the exact place we needed to be!
-Not only did Katie feel loved, but my husband, Eric, and I have been surrounded by love, prayers, support of all kinds for all of these years.
+Not only did Katie feel loved, but our whole family has been surrounded by love, prayers, support of all kinds for all of these years.

 Our family is passionate about our school!
 We have three children here, and if you attend CCS, you have probably seen us a lot over the years.
 We view the school as an extension of our family.
 We have attended all of the field trips (times three), and volunteer in multiple areas throughout the school.
 We want to be connected to this place and to these people with whom we are partnering to educate our children.
 As a result, we have a deeper understanding of our school model and why and how it works—and it does!